vesoft-inc/nebula-docs/docs-2.0-en/import-export/nebula-exchange/about-exchange/ex-ug-what-is-exchange.md

 In addition to importing data as nGQL statements, Exchange supports generating SST files for data sources and then [importing SST](../use-exchange/ex-ug-import-from-sst.md) files via Console.

-In addition, Exchange Enterprise Edition also supports [exporting data to a CSV file or another graph space](../use-exchange/ex-ug-export-from-nebula.md) using NebulaGraph as data sources.

 ## Release note

 [Release](https://github.com/vesoft-inc/nebula-exchange/releases/tag/{{exchange.tag}})